luminus-framework/luminus-template/src/leiningen/new/luminus/docs.md

 ### Managing Your Middleware

-Two middleware functions are provided by default in the `{{name}}.middleware` namespace.
+Request middleware function are located under the `{{name}}.middleware` namespace.

-* `log-request` - logs all requests using the debug level, to enable request loggin simple add it to the `development-middleware` vector
+A request logging helper called `log-request` has already been defined there for you.

-* `template-error-page` - provides friendly formatting for Selmer errors in dev mode
+This namespace also defines two vectors for managing the middleware called `development-middleware` and `production-middleware`.

-See the `:middleware` key of the `app` definition located in the `{{name}}.handler` namespace to manage the enabled middleware.
+Any middleware that you only wish to run in development mode, such as `log-request`, should be added to the first vector.

 ### Here are some links to get started

 1. [HTML templating](http://www.luminusweb.net/docs/html_templating.md)